wangyx2005/SummerStuff/docs/general.md

 This tool is developed on Python 3.5.1.
 Using this on previous versions of python 3 or python 2 has not been tested.

-Currently we only support __US East (N. Virginia aka "us-east-1")__ region.
-We will support other regions in the near future.

-The __container_wrapper__ folder contains all the utility functions for algorithm developers and __setup__ folder is for user to submit their analytical workflows.

-Once new algorithm has been added, __algorithms__ folder will be created to save the detailed information about the algorithm.

 Now cloud_pipe is on Pypi, and it supports pip.
 To install cloud_pipe, `pip install cloud_pipe`.
 After install cloud_pipe: